Northern Oil and Gas (NYSEAMERICAN:NOG) Shares Down 7.5%

 Northern Oil and Gas, Inc. (NYSEAMERICAN:NOG) was down 7.5% during trading on Monday .
 The company traded as low as $13.47 and last traded at $13.76.
 Approximately 1,382,819 shares traded hands during trading, a decline of 4% from the average daily volume of 1,445,528 shares.
 The stock had previously closed at $14.88.

-A number of brokerages have issued reports on NOG.
-Zacks Investment Research lowered shares of Northern Oil and Gas from a “strong-buy” rating to a “hold” rating in a report on Tuesday, January 5th.
-Truist increased their price objective on shares of Northern Oil and Gas from $7.00 to $11.00 and gave the company a “buy” rating in a report on Thursday, December 31st.
-Royal Bank of Canada began coverage on shares of Northern Oil and Gas in a report on Tuesday, January 26th.
-They issued an “outperform” rating and a $14.00 target price for the company.
-Finally, Raymond James began coverage on shares of Northern Oil and Gas in a report on Thursday, January 7th.
-They issued a “strong-buy” rating and a $14.00 target price for the company.
-One investment analyst has rated the stock with a hold rating, eight have issued a buy rating and one has assigned a strong buy rating to the company.
-The company has a consensus rating of “Buy” and an average price target of $13.30.
+A number of equities research analysts have commented on NOG shares.
+Zacks Investment Research cut shares of Northern Oil and Gas from a “strong-buy” rating to a “hold” rating in a research note on Tuesday, January 5th.
+Royal Bank of Canada began coverage on shares of Northern Oil and Gas in a research note on Tuesday, January 26th.
+They set an “outperform” rating and a $14.00 target price on the stock.
+Raymond James began coverage on shares of Northern Oil and Gas in a report on Thursday, January 7th.
+They set a “strong-buy” rating and a $14.00 price objective for the company.
+Finally, Truist increased their price objective on shares of Northern Oil and Gas from $7.00 to $11.00 and gave the company a “buy” rating in a report on Thursday, December 31st.
+One investment analyst has rated the stock with a hold rating, eight have assigned a buy rating and one has issued a strong buy rating to the stock.
+The company has a consensus rating of “Buy” and an average target price of $13.30.

-A number of institutional investors have recently made changes to their positions in the business.
-Epiq Partners LLC grew its stake in shares of Northern Oil and Gas by 4.3% during the fourth quarter.
-Epiq Partners LLC now owns 63,394 shares of the energy company’s stock worth $555,000 after acquiring an additional 2,620 shares during the last quarter.
+Institutional investors have recently made changes to their positions in the business.
+Epiq Partners LLC raised its holdings in Northern Oil and Gas by 4.3% in the fourth quarter.
+Epiq Partners LLC now owns 63,394 shares of the energy company’s stock worth $555,000 after purchasing an additional 2,620 shares in the last quarter.
 Russell Investments Group Ltd. grew its stake in shares of Northern Oil and Gas by 415.5% during the fourth quarter.
 Russell Investments Group Ltd. now owns 303,584 shares of the energy company’s stock worth $2,659,000 after acquiring an additional 244,692 shares during the last quarter.
-AdvisorNet Financial Inc boosted its position in Northern Oil and Gas by 18.7% in the fourth quarter.
-AdvisorNet Financial Inc now owns 24,850 shares of the energy company’s stock valued at $218,000 after buying an additional 3,920 shares during the last quarter.
-Mackenzie Financial Corp boosted its position in Northern Oil and Gas by 512.4% in the fourth quarter.
-Mackenzie Financial Corp now owns 1,117,600 shares of the energy company’s stock valued at $9,790,000 after buying an additional 935,100 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. lifted its holdings in Northern Oil and Gas by 19.6% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 145,939 shares of the energy company’s stock valued at $1,279,000 after acquiring an additional 23,876 shares during the period.
+AdvisorNet Financial Inc grew its stake in shares of Northern Oil and Gas by 18.7% during the fourth quarter.
+AdvisorNet Financial Inc now owns 24,850 shares of the energy company’s stock worth $218,000 after acquiring an additional 3,920 shares during the last quarter.
+Mackenzie Financial Corp grew its stake in shares of Northern Oil and Gas by 512.4% during the fourth quarter.
+Mackenzie Financial Corp now owns 1,117,600 shares of the energy company’s stock worth $9,790,000 after acquiring an additional 935,100 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. grew its stake in shares of Northern Oil and Gas by 19.6% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 145,939 shares of the energy company’s stock worth $1,279,000 after acquiring an additional 23,876 shares during the last quarter.
 Institutional investors and hedge funds own 40.14% of the company’s stock.

 Northern Oil and Gas, Inc, an independent energy company, engages in the acquisition, exploration, exploitation, development, and production of crude oil and natural gas properties in the United States.
 The company primarily holds interests in the Bakken and Three Forks formations in the Williston Basin of North Dakota and Montana.